There are two words that can brighten the day of college students with bills to pay: quick money.

 29. Find a Student to Take Notes for

 Did you know that there’s a market for note takers?
-There are universities that assist students with a disability by pairing them with people that can take down lecture notes for them.
+There are universities that assist students with disabilities by pairing them with people that can take down lecture notes for them.
 Otherwise, consider selling your well-crafted notes to classmates or other interested takers.

 30. Market Yourself as a Resumé or LinkedIn Expert